alexd-alves/vigilante/content/Logs/Session 1.md

 *07/10/2023*

-The [[index#Players and Characters|party]] starts in a meeting room within the building of their hero agency.
+The [[Characters/Players/index|Party]] starts in a meeting room within the building of their hero agency.
 They have not met before.
 Here they are introduced to their first mission by [[Issha]], which is to find [[Miss Lucy]]'s 24 cats.

 After introducing themselves to each other, the party visits [[Miss Lucy's Home]] to find out more about the cats and the situation, and learns that Miss Lucy has been having trouble with her neighbor [[Fenny]], who lives [[Fenny's Home|across]] from her.